 There are so many memory journals, apps and other ways to make this easy.
 I love My Mom: Her Story, Her Words which I’ve recommended before, and given to my own mom.
 For Momsie, I used the Between Me and You journal which has versions each with fantastic prompts for grandparents, parents, siblings, and kids.
 Anyone who’s special in your family, whose stories you want preserved — this is such a smart, easy way to do it.

 If you want to go the techy route, check out the Immortalia app which is a brilliantly comprehensive grandparent memory journal complete with video capabilities.
-It’s worth it to pay $2.99 a month for cloud storage until it’s done, then you can download the whole thing to save and share.
+(UPDATE: This app no longer exists, but you could easily use a journaling app like the excellent Day One.)

 2. Make a will